-200. Introduction to Mathematica (1:1:0).
+200. Introduction to Mathematica (1).

 Basics of the comprehensive computer algebra system Mathematica are covered.
 Applications to calculus topics will include functions, limits, derivatives, integration, and graphics, as well use in mathematical instruction.
-Corequisite(s): MATH 201.
-Notes: Offered in fall, spring and summer.
+Corequisite(s): MATH 201 or 301H.
+Notes: Offered in fall and spring.